Formula 1: How sensor technology is changing the race | ZDNet

 These mini-datacentres process and analyse data at the circuit, but also back up the information being extracted from each car in case they lose connectivity, although Chilton said AT&T has never had a service failure during a race weekend.

-Chilton additionally told ZDNet that Red Bull Racing makes use of IBM's spectrum suite of software, and Citrix's VDI capabilities in order to transfer virtual machine data between trackside and factory -- "and they again are using that incredibly fast AT&T connection to facilitate that", she said.
+Chilton additionally told ZDNet that Red Bull Racing makes use of IBM's spectrum suite of software, and Citrix's VDI capabilities in order to transfer virtual machine data between trackside and factory -- "and they again are using that incredibly fast AT&T connection to facilitate that," she said.

 While the teams competing in the F1 championship are keen to adopt new technologies, however, Bottas told ZDNet that he is hoping autonomous vehicle tech does not become a part of Formula 1 racing.